zukunft/zukunft.com/docs/code_functions_all.md

     \-- api_array - section for function api_array not yet defined that it should be api in /formula/formula_link.php
     \-- to_url_array - section for function to_url_array not yet defined that it should be url in /formula/formula_link. php
+    \-- link_preview - section for function link_preview is expected to be link in /formula/formula_link.php
     \-- db_fld_to_url - section for function db_fld_to_url not yet defined that it should be url in /formula/formula_lin k.php
     \-- set_formula - section for function set_formula is expected to be set and get in /formula/formula_link.php